icyphox/site/pages/blog/intel-conundrum.md

 - 3-letter org steps in, wants him released.

-So here's the thing, his presence is a threat to public but at the same time, he can be a valuable long term asset---giving info on drug inflow, exchanges and perhaps even actionable intel on bigger fish who exist on top of the ladder.
+So here's the thing, his presence is a threat to public but at the same time, he can be a valuable long term asset -- giving info on drug inflow, exchanges and perhaps even actionable intel on bigger fish who exist on top of the ladder.
 But he also seeks security.
 The 3-letter org must provide him with protection, in case he's blown.
 And like in our case, they'd have to step in if he gets arrested.